 Staff considered patients' different needs.
 This included providing facilities for disabled patients and families with children.
-The practice had access to telephone interpreter services and had arrangements to help patients with hearing loss.
+The practice had access to an online interpreter service and would make arrangements to help patients with sight or hearing loss should this ever be required.